 \subsection{Initialization, Convergence, and Computational Issues}

-We used the {\it emEM} algorithm described in \cite{biernacki03} and used by \cite{Melny16}.
-This procedure consists of a short {\it em} step in which the EM algorithm is performed for a small number of iterations with different random starting values.
-The initialization which attains the greatest likelihood after the short {\it em} algorithm is then used for the full EM algorithm.
-In our analyses, we used 50 random starting values and ran the short {\it em} algorithm for five iterations.
+We used the emEM algorithm described in \cite{biernacki03} and used by \cite{Melny16}.
+This procedure consists of a short em step in which the EM algorithm is performed for a small number of iterations with different random starting values.
+The initialization which attains the greatest likelihood after the short em algorithm is then used for the full EM algorithm.
+In our analyses, we used 50 random starting values and ran the short em algorithm for five iterations.

-We use a criterion based on the Aitken acceleration \cite{aitken26} to determine convergence.
+We use a criterion based on the Aitken acceleration \citep{aitken26} to determine convergence.
 The Aitken acceleration at iteration $k$ is

 where $l^{(k)}$ is the observed log-likelihood at iteration $k$.
-The quantity in \eqref{eqn:aa} can be used to derive an asymptotic estimate of the log-likelihood at iteration $k+1$: and the EM algorithm is stopped when $l_{\infty}^{(k+1)}-l^{(k)} < \epsilon$, provided this difference is positive \cite[see][]{bohning94, lindsay95,mcnicholas10a}.
+The quantity in \eqref{eqn:aa} can be used to derive an asymptotic estimate of the log-likelihood at iteration $k+1$: and the EM algorithm can stopped when $l_{\infty}^{(k+1)}-l^{(k)} < \epsilon$ \citep[see][]{bohning94, lindsay95,mcnicholas10a}.

-We note that calculating the updates for $\hat{z}^{(1)}_{ig}$ using \eqref{eq:zup} can lead to computational issues because the density is calculated separately for each group.
+We note that calculating the updates for $\hat{z}^{(1)}_{ig}$ using \eqref{eq:zup} can lead to computational problems.
+This is due to the calculation of $h(\cdot)$ being computationally equal to 0 for all groups $g$, which occurs when $\log h(\cdot)$ becomes large and negative, followed by exponentiating this large negative value to get the value of $h(\cdot)$.
 Taking this into account, we can rewrite this update as

+which allows the $\hat{z}^{(1)}_{ig}$ to be computed directly instead of having to calculate the $h(\cdot)$ functions for each group separately.

-A second computational issue, as discussed in \cite{Melny16}, is the case where there are no transitions present in the data between two states, i.e., $n_{ijk}=0$, for all $i$.
+A second computational issue, as discussed in \cite{Melny16}, is the case where there are no transitions present in the data between two states, i.e., $n_{ijk}=0$ for all $i$.
 In this case, the estimates for $q_{gjk}$ would be zero for all $g$.
 Firstly, this is a problem because we can make the reasonable assumption that all states communicate with each other, making an estimate of zero unrealistic.
 Secondly, this would cause problems with the calculation of the likelihood.
-We therefore set a lower bound of $10^{-6}$ for all parameters.
+We, therefore, set a lower bound of $10^{-6}$ for all parameter values.